Key Takeaways

 How to Avoid

-- Rent cars from major international brands at Chania Airport (CHQ) only — Avis, Budget, Hertz, Europcar, Sixt, National
+- Rent cars from major international brands at Chania Airport (CHQ) only — Avis, Budget, Hertz, Europcar, Sixt, National.

-- Avoid Carwiz specifically across all Greek markets
+- Avoid Carwiz specifically across all Greek markets.

-- Photograph every panel including underside with timestamps; email to cloud backup
+- Photograph every panel including underside with timestamps; email to cloud backup.

-- Pay by credit card only (never cash deposit) — use a premium travel credit card with primary rental insurance
+- Pay by credit card only (never cash deposit) — use a premium travel credit card with primary rental insurance.

-- For boats at Souda, book licensed operators only (Chania Sailing Center); photograph before departure
+- For boats at Souda, book licensed operators only (Chania Sailing Center); photograph before departure.

 Your protection: pay petrol by credit card whenever possible — all major Shell, BP, EKO, and Avin stations on Crete accept cards, and paying by card eliminates the short-change opportunity entirely.
 When paying cash, state the note denomination out loud when handing it over ('one-hundred-euro note, yes?') and wait for the attendant's audible confirmation.
 Count change in front of the attendant before driving off; if short, stay in place and request the correct amount.
 If the attendant insists on a 'computer error' or suggests you gave a smaller note, refuse to leave until the correct amount is provided and photograph the pump + attendant name tag.
-For rental car returns at Chania Airport, fuel up at a station at least three kilometres from the airport to avoid any 'return premium' pricing.
+For rental car returns at Chania Airport, fuel up at a station at least three kilometers from the airport to avoid any 'return premium' pricing.
 File complaints with Chania Tourist Police +30 28210-73333 if short-changed.

 Red Flags